rderik/dotfiles/README.md

 ## Notes

-My personal vim configuration were inspired by the code in [JuneGunn](https://github.com/junegunn configuration) that you can find [here](https://github.com/junegunn/dotfiles/blob/master/vimrc).
+My personal vim configuration were inspired by the code in [JuneGunn](https://github.com/junegunn) configuration that you can find [here](https://github.com/junegunn/dotfiles/blob/master/vimrc).
 My Config has grown quite a bit but you can always take only what you need or get some ideas from my configs.